novalu/actions-on-google-typescript-template/README.md

 2. Run command `firebase login`
 3. This will open browser, login to your Google account and allow access for Firebase CLI
 4. You should see something like "Success!
 Logged in as youraccount@gmail.com"
-5. Create a directory for your project and walk into it
+5. Change directory to `yourproject`
 6. Run command `firebase init`
    1. Choose `Functions` with Space and then Enter to confirm
    2. Choose your project which you've created in previous steps